Resolution-robust Large Mask Inpainting with Fourier Convolutions: Experiments

 \subsection{Comparisons to the baselines}

 We compare the proposed approach with a number of strong baselines that are presented in Table \ref{tab:comparison-metrics-places}.
 Only publicly available pretrained models are used to calculate these metrics.
 For each dataset, we validate the performance across narrow, wide, and segmentation-based masks.
-LaMa inpainting with fast Fourier convolutions consistently outperforms most of the baselines, while having less number of parameters than the strongest competitors.
+LaMa-Fourier consistently outperforms most of the baselines, while having fewer parameters than the strongest competitors.
 The only two competitive baselines CoModGAN~\cite{zhao2021comodgan} and MADF~\cite{zhu2021image} use $\approx4\times$ and $\approx 3\times$ more parameters.
 The difference is especially noticeable for wide masks.

 \textbf{User study~} To alleviate a possible bias of the selected metrics, we have conducted a crowdsourced user study.
 The results of the user study correlate well with the quantitative evaluation and demonstrate that the inpainting produced by our method is more preferable and less detectable compared to other methods.
 The protocol and the results of the user study are provided in the supplementary material.